 Your risk management plan should detail strategies for dealing with risks specific to your business.
 It’s important to allocate time and resources to preparing your plan to reduce the likelihood of an incident affecting your business.

-You can develop a risk management plan by following these steps:
+You can develop a risk management plan by following these four steps.

 Undertake a review of your business to identify potential risks.
 Some useful techniques for identifying risks are: